More specifically, as a non-native Korean tutor.

 It’s important to maintain this honesty in class too.
 If I’m asked a question that I don’t know the answer to, I tell my students that I don’t know, but I’ll find out for them and let them know as soon as I can – instead of making something up.
 In fact, it’s probably something every educator should do, imposter syndrome or not.
 How else are your students supposed to trust you?

 And people can surprise you.
-Me being me, I’d expected my students to lose faith in me after I tried to be upfront with them about my abilities.
+Me being me, I expected my students to lose faith in me after I tried to be upfront with them about my abilities.
 Just as well, I’d thought, maybe they would see me for the fraud that I am and leave, and then I could just go back to looking for a job like I should be doing.
 But they didn’t.
 Sure, some people left (which was fine), but believe it or not, most adults don’t actually expect others to know everything.
 I know, shocker.

 Setting a realistic scope of work helps, too.
-For example, I limit my clientele to only beginners and lower intermediate learners, because I genuinely don’t think I’m the best candidate for teaching someone who are more advanced in their skills.
+For example, I limit my clientele to only beginners and lower intermediate learners, because I genuinely don’t think I’m the best candidate for teaching someone who is more advanced in their skills.
 I also try to keep my rates at a level that I think wouldn’t keep me up at night tossing and turning in guilt (I already feel like a scammer for even trying to teach), without hurting my peers.
 I remember going on italki to find out the average rates for informal Korean tutors and basing mine on that.

 Identify Your Strengths